Obtaining medicines online

 Care Quality Commission

 The Care Quality Commission (CQC) is the independent regulator of healthcare in England that registers, regulates, inspects and monitors providers of regulated healthcare activities.
 This includes the NHS as well as online primary care and other types of providers that need to be regulated.
+Find out more about the CQC and our rating here.

 The Regulation & Quality Improvement Authority